 Capital One Platinum card vs. Capital One QuicksilverOne Cash Rewards Credit Card

 Another unsecured option from Capital One, the QuicksilverOne Cash Rewards Credit Card offers simple rewards and some limited but noteworthy benefits while also only requiring fair credit to qualify – notably a flat 1.5% cash back rate on all eligible purchases.
-The tradeoff for a better rewards program is an annual fee of $39 – which, while not the highest among unsecured cards, could be a deal-breaker if you’re a modest spender and doubt you’d spend enough in a year ($2,600) to cover the cost.
-If you tend to carry a balance, the card’s high variable 26.99% APR won’t give you any advantage over the Capital One Platinum card’s rate, either.
+The tradeoff for a better rewards program is an annual fee of $39 (See Rates and Fees) – which, while not the highest among unsecured cards, could be a deal-breaker if you’re a modest spender and doubt you’d spend enough in a year ($2,600) to cover the cost.
+If you tend to carry a balance, the card’s high variable 30.74% APR won’t give you any advantage over the Capital One Platinum card’s rate, either.
 Like the Platinum card, however, the QuicksilverOne gives you a chance to earn a credit line increase after six months of on-time monthly payments.

 Capital One Platinum card vs. Petal 1 “No Annual Fee” Visa Credit Card

-The Petal 1 card is a terrific option for credit-builders since it’s available even with bad credit, charges no annual fee, does not require a security deposit and offers a chance at a credit limit as high as $5,000, depending on your credit history and financial profile.
+The Petal 1 card is a terrific option for credit-builders since it’s available even with fair credit, charges no annual fee, does not require a security deposit and offers a chance at a credit limit as high as $5,000, depending on your credit history and financial profile.
 The card is also notable for its flexible approvals process: The issuer can consider more than just your credit score when you apply and may take into account other financial data like your bill payment history.
-This will be a big help if you’ve had some credit missteps in the past but are otherwise on solid financial ground.
+This extra info will be a big help if you’ve had some credit missteps in the past, but are otherwise on solid financial ground.